 Georgia deck collapse accident victims may face months of therapy and lost income as a result of their injuries.
-If you are injured on another person's property a premises liability attorney at the Law Offices of Shane Smith can review the incident and advise you of your legal rights.
+If you are injured on another person's property a premises liability attorney at Shane Smith Law can review the incident and advise you of your legal rights.

 Deck collapse accident victims should secure the services of an experienced Clayton County premises liability attorney.
 Legal assistance can help determine: